ttn-zh/ic880a-gateway/README.md

         $ sudo apt-get autoclean
         $ sudo apt-get update

-- Create new user for TTN (default password: wishyouwereastrongerpassword) and add it to sudoers
+- Create new user for TTN and add it to sudoers

         $ sudo adduser ttn
         $ sudo adduser ttn sudo